hashicorp/consul-guides/service-configuration/service-configuration-demo/terraform/aws/README.md

 ### Provisioning

 #### Terraform steps
+The provisioning steps below were testing using terraform `v0.11.10`.
+You can download Terraform for your machine from the [Terraform downloads](https://www.terraform.io/downloads.html) page.

- 1. Open a terminal window and please run the commands:
+ 1. Please open a terminal window and run the commands:
 ```
 export AWS_ACCESS_KEY_ID="<your access key ID>"
 export AWS_SECRET_ACCESS_KEY="<your secret key>"